EmreStarz/Emre-Sniper/README.md

 A clean, lightweight interface that you can move wherever you want.

 **5. Seamless Script Abandonment**
-Easily stop or abandon the script without having to restart everything.
+Easily abandon the script without having to restart Discord.

 ### Fast.
 Simple.
 Automated. :hammer_and_wrench: